molily/molily.de/_posts/2019-02-03-testing-angular.md

 });
 ```

-`expectOne` returns the found request, that is an instance of TestRequest.
+`expectOne` returns the found request, that is an instance of `TestRequest`.
 If there is no pending request that matches the URL, `expectOne` throws an exception, failing the spec.

 <div class="book-sources" markdown="1">
 - [Angular API reference: HttpTestingController](https://angular.io/api/common/http/testing/HttpTestingController)